shelkemayur2002/new/README.md

 ---

 ## **Module 4 — Transaction History**
 ---

 ### **Bug-id : P3-BG-13**

 **Description:**
-1. In Transaction History, **Store** and **Staff** checkbox filters do NOT reset after clicking **Clear All**.
+Store and Staff checkbox filters do not reset when Clear All is clicked.

-2. All values remain checked.
+**Expected Result:** Clear All should uncheck Store & Staff checkboxes.
-3. Filter state cannot be reset without manually unchecking every entry.
+**Actual Result:** All checkboxes remain checked after Clear All.

 **Category:**  Functional